 Ministry receives initial report on sick students

-The Ministry of Health confirms 35 students from a Suva school fell ill yesterday after they consumed something during a birthday celebration in the classroom.
+The Ministry of Health confirms 35 students from Deenbandhoo Memorial School in Samabula fell ill yesterday after they consumed something during a birthday celebration in the classroom.

 Permanent Secretary Dr James Fong confirmed to FBC News that he has received an initial report and they are conducting further tests.